-As soon after changing wheels as possible, tighten the wheel nuts to the torque specified in Section 8 with a torque wrench, have a technician repair the flat tire and replace the spare tire with it.
+As soon after changing wheels as possible, tighten the wheel nuts to the torque specified in Section 8 with a torque wrench.
+Have a technician repair the flat tire.

 Before driving, make sure all the tools, jack and flat tire are securely in place in their storage location to reduce the possibility of personal injury during a collision or sudden braking.